isomerpages/nea-cfhp/pages/faq.md

 ### Applying and receiving vouchers

-**1. Am I eligible for the Climate-Friendly Households Programme?**
+**1. Am I eligible for the Climate Friendly Households Programme?**

 To be eligible for the programme, your address should be registered at a 1-, 2- or 3- room HDB flat.
 If you are unsure whether you fall in this category, you may check your details on the Singpass mobile application.